Roark Critchlow: Career

 From 1994 to 1999, Critchlow starred on the American daytime soap opera Days of Our Lives as Dr. Mike Horton.
 On June 23, 2010, Roark returned briefly to Days of Our Lives in the role of Dr. Mike Horton.
 He reprised the role once again on October 4, 2022.
 He also had a recurring role on the soap Passions in 2003.

-Critchlow was in the television film The Perfect Husband: The Laci Peterson Storythe Lifetime made-for-TV movie Pregnant at 17 as well as appearing in the Nickelodeon series Drake & Josh as Dr. Glazer.
+Critchlow was in the television film The Perfect Husband: The Laci Peterson Story the Lifetime made-for-TV movie Pregnant at 17 as well as appearing in the Nickelodeon series Drake & Josh as Dr. Glazer.
 He also portrayed Zoey Brooks' father in Zoey 101.
 Roark has had smaller roles in movies like Mr. Deeds with Adam Sandler and TV shows such as Street Justice, Malcolm in the Middle, Entourage, Highlander: The Series, Afterworld and Friends.
 In 2009, he appeared in an episode of the re-imagined Battlestar Galactica.
 He also appeared in the 2009 movie Hydra as Sean Trotta.
 Critchlow recently had a recurring role on the science fiction TV show V and on the ABC Family drama television series Pretty Little Liars, where he played Tom Marin, the father of Hanna Marin.
-He was guest starred on Charmed, in which he played a man with the sin of greed.
+He guest starred on Charmed, in which he played a man with the sin of greed.